Finture/Flowee-BPMS-Docs/content/update/minor/77-to-78/tomcat.md

 * Undeploy all process applications and copy them to the new Tomcat server's directory for redeployment.
 {{< /note >}}

-# 1. Update the Camunda 7 Core Libraries
+# 1. Update the Flowee BPMS Core Libraries

 Replace the following libraries in the folder `$TOMCAT_HOME/lib/` with their new versions from the folder `$TOMCAT_DISTRIBUTION/lib/`: